adamwoolhether/algo/README.md

 ## Determining Efficiency - Examples

 To answer the question of "if there are N data elements, how many steps will the algorithm take?":
-1. Determing what the "N" data elements are.
+1. Determining what the "N" data elements are.
 2. Determine how many steps the algorithm takes to process these N values.

 ### Mean Average of Even Numbers